Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

 📌 What This Means Right Now:

-Buyers now have more breathing room than they did during the tightest years of the market.
-That does not mean low demand.
-It means expectations are changing.
-Buyers are comparing homes more carefully, watching condition more closely, and negotiating harder when a listing feels stretched.
+Buyers have more breathing room than they did during the most aggressive years.
+That does not mean demand has disappeared.
+It means buyers are comparing homes more carefully, watching payment affordability, and pushing back when a listing feels stretched.

 👉 Explore available homes: Coeur d’Alene homes for sale | Post Falls homes for sale | Kootenai County listings